sara-nl/sdrdocs/source/index.rst

    :alt: Data Repository logo
    :align: right

-Welcome to the user documentation of the Data Repository service provided by `SURFsara`_.
+Welcome to the user documentation of the Data Repository service provided by `SURF`_.
 The information in this tutorial will help you get started with using the Data Repository, learn best practices and techniques for publishing your data and stay up-to-date with the service developments.

 We welcome your comments at helpdesk@surfsara.nl to help us improve the documentation.